DiceNameIsMy/vut-itu/docs/Navrh.md

 3. Trip info can be easily shared.
 Cons:
 1. Interaction with a map is confusing and very "lacking" in features
-2. Doesn't have a help guide.
-TODO???: What does that mean?
+2. Doesn't have a app using tutorial.
 3. Some users find the interface to be too complicated.
 4. Does not include user reviews of destinations or attractions.